atlhawksfanatic/NBA-BY-LAWS/docs/03-bylaws.md

 ### Trading Dates/Compliance

-(a) From the start of the Season and until 3 p.m. (eastern time) on the seventeenth Thursday of the Season, Members may, by trade or sale, assign to other Members the contracts of Players, draft rights to particular Players, or draft choices in accordance with these By-Laws (an "Assignment Transaction").
-No Assignment Transactions are permitted after 3 p.m. (eastern time) on the seventeenth Thursday of any Season and until the day following the last Regular Season Game.
+(a) From the start of the Season and until 3 p.m. (eastern time) on the second Thursday prior to that Season's All-Star Game, Members may, by trade or sale, assign to other Members the contracts of Players, draft rights to particular Players, or draft choices in accordance with these By-Laws (an "Assignment Transaction").
+No Assignment Transactions are permitted after 3 p.m. (eastern time) on the second Thursday prior to that Season's All-Star Game and until the day following the last Regular Season Game.
 On the day following the last Regular Season Game, Teams may again engage in Assignment Transactions; provided, however, that (i) no Member whose team is participating in the Playoffs may assign the contract of a Player on its Playoff Roster until the team is eliminated from the Playoffs, and (ii) no Assignment Transactions may take place during the Moratorium Period (as such term is defined in the collective bargaining agreement then in effect).
 (b) An Assignment Transaction must comply with all rules relating to such transactions as set forth in the NBA/NBPA Collective Bargaining Agreement then in effect.

 ### Trade Procedures